Brand Positioning for Contract Manufacturing

 A customer profile is about the type of companies you want to attract.
 They are essential if you are looking at Account-Based Marketing (ABM) but are relevant to all B2B businesses.

-You are looking to create a description of a company that has all of the qualities that would make them the best fit for the solutions you provide.
+You want to create a description of a company with all the qualities that would make it the best fit for your solutions.

 When you define a customer profile, you might look at the following characteristics:

-Company Size – How big will your ideal customer be.
-How much revenue will they turn over and how many people will they employ?
+Company size: How big is your ideal customer?
+How much revenue do they turn over, and how many people do they employ?

-Product or Service Limitations – do you have a service level agreement (SLA) with your customers to meet a specific response time?
-If someone needs a response quicker, can you guarantee you’ll be able to meet that demand?
+Product or service limitations: Do you have a service level agreement (SLA) with your customers to meet a specific response time?
+If someone needs a quicker response, can you guarantee you’ll be able to meet that demand?

-Buyer personas are profiles of the people who you need to sell to at the companies you are targeting.
+Buyer personas are profiles of the people to whom you need to sell at the companies you are targeting.

 You can use existing buyers’ profiles to base these on.
 But there are a couple of dangerous assumptions at work here.
 Firstly, these are the customers you have – not necessarily the ones you want – or the ones you might aspire to have.
 They may have got you here – to your current level of sales – but will they help you develop and grow your business?

 Secondly, are they typical?
-It may be that you have some outliers, some customers who are unique for some reason and basing a buyer persona on them could be disastrous.
+You may have some outliers, and basing a buyer persona on them could be disastrous.

 Developing a buyer persona requires a deeper level of thinking.
 Without the broader picture, you can't possibly know which aspects of your customers are genuinely unique to them and which elements are the ones they share with other potential clients.